 \item Let $W_N$ be a right-angled Coxeter group.
 The \emph{boundary} of $W_N$ is the space $\bd{W_N}:=\bdcatz{\Sigma_N}$. \end{enumerate} \end{definition}

 \begin{remark} \begin{enumerate}[(i)] \item The $\catz$ boundary (up to a natural homeomorphism) is independent of the choice of the origin of the geodesic rays, \cite[Section I.8]{DavBook08}.
-In the remaining part of the paper we will consider Davis complexes with the base point in the vertex corresponding to the neutral element and for a geodesic ray $\varrho$ we will denote by $[\varrho]$ the corresponding point of the boundary.
+In the remainder of the paper we will consider Davis complexes with the base point at the vertex corresponding to the identity element, and for a geodesic ray $\varrho$ we will denote by $[\varrho]$ the corresponding point of the boundary.

-\item The boundary of any right-angled Coxeter group is metrisable (as an inverse limit of metric spaces) and compact, \cite[Section I.8]{DavBook08}. \item By the basic properties of the Gromov boundary, in the case when the group $W_N$ is hyperbolic, its boundary $\bd{W_N}$ is homeomorphic to its Gromov boundary. \end{enumerate} \end{remark}
+\item The boundary of any right-angled Coxeter group is metrisable (as an inverse limit of metric spaces) and compact, \cite[Section I.8]{DavBook08}. \item In the case when the group $W_N$ is hyperbolic, its boundary $\bd{W_N}$ is homeomorphic to its Gromov boundary, see \cite[Chapter III.H.3]{BriHaeBook99} for more details. \end{enumerate} \end{remark}